 Will there be permanent collection?

-The approach is to concentrate on temporary exhibitions only, which are easier to mount, cost significantly less, as well as reduce need for storage space.
+The approach is to concentrate on a temporary exhibition only, which is easier to mount, costs significantly less, as well as reduce need for storage space.

 What will be in the Museum?